btoll/derp/algorithms/sort/insertion/README.md

 ### Asymptotic Complexity

-    θ(n²)
+    O(n²)

 ### Description of Solution

 The solution examines all of the elements to the left of a given position, or key, and will then slide all those array elements to the right that are greater than the key.
 The key is then dropped into the first slot where it is greater than or equal to the element to its immediate left.
 Repeating this process will sort the array.

 Note that this algorithm has a best case scenario of θ(n) and could perform better than the [selection sort].
-The reason for this is simple: if the subarray is already sorted, then the key doesn't have to move (and no elements to its left have to be moved to the right) if it's greater than or equal to the element immediately to its left.
+The reason for this is simple: if the subarray is already sorted, then the key doesn't have to move (and no elements to its left have to be moved to the right) as it will already be greater than or equal to every element in the sorted subarray.

-Inversely, the worst case scenario of the array (and thus the subarray) has been reversed sorted, so then every element must be shifted to the right and the key dropped into the first position.
+Inversely, the worst case scenario of the array (and thus the subarray) will be a reverse-sorted array, as every element must be shifted to the right and the key dropped into the array's first position [0].

 ### Helpful Tips